AjdinHalac/AjdinHalac/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-I am a product-focused Software Developer.
-I'm looking for constant improvement by amusing myself with anything related to code which means I can contribute to Frontend and DevOps but my specialization, previous experiences, and core focus lies in **Backend Development**, **Microservices**, and **Domain Driven Design**.
-On weekends I obsess with Optimization and Software Architecture.
-My previous domains include **Gambling**, **AI**, **Biotech**, **Identity**, and **Marketplace**, however, I'm open to exploring other options.
-I'm currently working with GoLang and Java.
-My hobbies include creating Robots using Arduino and Raspberry.
+A product-focused Software Developer with experience in Startups, Scaleups, and Enterprise.
+Looking for constant improvement with anything related to code, able to contribute to Frontend and DevOps but with specialization, previous experiences, and core focus on Backend Development, Microservices, and Domain Driven Design.
+Continuously exploring Optimization and Software Architecture.
+Previous domains include Gambling, AI, Biotech, Identity, and Marketplace, but open to exploring other options.
+Currently working with GoLang and Java.
+Hobbies include creating Robots using Arduino and Raspberry.

 <br>